-"The truth is, like it or not, we all operate on a restricted budget when it comes to designing, picking, and choosing where to splurge and where to save," she told MyDomaine.
+"The truth is, like it or not, we all operate on a restricted budget when it comes to designing, picking, and choosing where to splurge and where to save," Calderone tells MyDomaine.
 "I have used the IKEA Malm bed in both my city and beach house, and IKEA's matte black kitchen cabinetry (sadly discontinued) in my Amagansett home.
 That said, I have always customized, reimagined, and reworked these pieces and, in doing so, elevated the overall look."
-Keen to know what other pieces she buys from IKEA?
-Ahead, we share Calderone's top picks, along with those of Emily Henderson, Homepolish's Tali Roth, and more.
+And we trust Calderone's taste—just look at her Brooklyn home.

 "Bottom line: This bed is an unbelievable design.
 It's clean-lined, minimalistic, and priced oh so right.
 That said, I always prime and paint IKEA beds.
 In the master bedroom of my Amagansett home, I wanted to make a statement in bold contrast to the pale room, and I chose to paint the Malm bed a strong graphite gray to complement the industrial ceiling fan and wall sconces.
 The bed adds a punchy presence to the space yet it isn't the focal point.
 In my DUMBO loft, I did the exact opposite.
 I painted the bed frame the exact color of the wall so that a monochromatic serenity washes over the room.
 Essentially the bed disappears into the wall." — Athena Calderone, founder of EyeSwoon

 IKEA Grönadal Rocking Chair